AriaSalvatrice/Aria-CMOS-Synth/Protoboard/README.md

 Protoboard Rev2 WIP
 -------------------

-Inspired by commercialy available Pemanent Prototype boards, and [Analog Output's Protoboard for Eurorack and Kosmo](https://github.com/holmesrichards/Protoboard).
+Inspired by commercialy available Permanent Prototype boards, and [Analog Output's Protoboard for Eurorack and Kosmo](https://github.com/holmesrichards/Protoboard).
 It's 99×99 mm, to get the best deal from PCB fab houses.

 There's built-in reverse voltage protection, a status LED, a main decoupling capacitor, room for 6 potentiometers or tactile buttons, and two half-breadboard layouts stacked over each other, with power rails.

 ![3D view](Prototype%20Board%203D%20View.png)

-These are the WIP files for Rev2, still a lot of work to do to finish it.
+These are the files for Rev2, which haven't been double-checked or sent to fabricate yet.

 ![Photo of the module](Protoboard%20Photo.jpg)

-This is a picture of Rev1.
-It has a few flaws (such as the status LED shorting if installed).
+This is a picture of Rev1, which has a few flaws (such as the status LED shorting if installed).
 It was my first PCB ever, so I'm happy it even worked at all.

 ------